rackerlabs/docs-offerings/docs/api-reference/product-methods.rst

 Product methods
 ===========================

-Use the following product API operations to list, create, update, and delete products.
+Use the following product API operations to retrieve, create, update, and delete products.

 ..
 COMMENT:  Provide a detailed description of the resource and how it is used.
              This topic is used to group operations topics that are related.